carjam/OJ/README.md

 # OJ
 Like The O'Jays, "I Love Music, Any kind of music."
-Instead of relying on genre, let's use raw sound to find our groove.
+Instead of relying on genre, let's use raw sound.

 https://en.wikipedia.org/wiki/I_Love_Music_(The_O%27Jays_song)